manusa/helm-java/README.md

 // Instatiate the command with chart archive ShowCommand showCommand = new Helm(Paths.get("path", "to", "chart")).show();
 String result = showCommand.all()
+  // Optionally specify a version constraint for the chart version to use.
+  .withVersion("^1.0.0")
   // Optionally specify an SSL certificate file to identify the registry client .withCertFile(Paths.get("path", "to", "cert"))
   // Optionally specify an SSL key file to identify the registry client